Skatteetaten/api-dokumentasjon/oversettelser/en/docusaurus-plugin-content-docs/current/api/utleggsbegjaering.md

 * [Versjonering](../../../../../docs/om/versjoner.md)
 * [Teknisk spesifikasjon](../../../../../docs/om/tekniskspesifikasjon.md)

-### Altinn Dialogporten
+### Altinn Dialogue gateway
-suppliers are not required to integrate with Dialogporten, either during the pilot phase or in full production.
+Suppliers are not required to integrate with Dialogporten, either during the pilot phase or in full production.
 It will be sufficient to use only the API endpoints.
 However, through Dialogporten, we will offer an event notification service that alerts users when new messages from the Norwegian Tax Administration are available—such as requests to correct a previously submitted enforcement request.
 If you choose not to use the notification service, you must regularly check for new messages by polling the agency’s API.